-Core Component Contribution to the Desired Accomplished Use Ineffective Use Outcomes 7.000.000 scaffolded instruction is the intentional support provided by a teacher for learners to carry out a task or solve a problem, to achieve a goal that they could not do without support.
+Core Component Contribution to the Desired Outcomes Accomplished Use Ineffective Use scaffolded instruction is the intentional support provided by a teacher for learners to carry out a task or solve a problem, to achieve a goal that they could not do without support.
 It is temporary support matched to the current understanding or skill level of learners.
 The intent is to provide a decreasing level of support until learners are empowered to perform independently.
-Scaffolded instruction contributes toward the quality of a learner's efforts in relating to new or unfamiliar content, concepts and skills that fortify the development of language and literacy skills orally and in written form.
-1. 2.
-3. Identifies learners who are having difficulty carrying out a task or solving a problem on their own.
-Provides intentional support matched to the learner's need, such as asking an open-ended question, providing prompts and cues, breaking down the problem into smaller steps, using visual aids, providing an example or offering encouragement.
-Monitors the learner's response to the scaffold and provides the next level of support needed on a scale from intense to moderate, gradually releasing ownership of learning to the student until they are able to perform the task independently.
-1. 2.
-3. task or solving a problem on their own.
-Does not provide appropriate support that relates to the needs of the learner. corrective feedback is clearly communicated, timely and developmentally appropriate information aligned to learning goals or objectives that specifically addresses learners' errors or misconceptions.
+Scaffolded instruction contributes toward the quality of a learner's efforts in relating to new or unfamiliar content, concepts and skills that fortify the development of language and literacy skills orally and in written form. difficulty carrying out a task or solving a problem on their own.
+2. Provides intentional support matched to the learner's need, such as asking an Overlooks learners having difficulty carrying out a task or solving a problem on their own.
+Does not provide appropriate support that relates to the needs of the learner.
+Does not monitor learner response to scaffolding; does not identify next level of requisite support for further learning; does not empower the learner to perform the task independently. corrective feedback is clearly communicated, timely and developmentally appropriate information aligned to learning goals or objectives that specifically addresses learners' errors or misconceptions.
 It is one type of ongoing instructional feedback.
-Corrective feedback contributes to a learner's awareness of errors and increases self-correction and self-regulation, the quality of a learner's literacy engagement, motivation and independence for improved performance, behavior and academic achievement.
-3. Identifies learner's misunderstanding/error relative to the target instructional goal.
-Communicates immediate/timely feedback clearly using student-friendly language.
-Provides the learner the opportunity for timely self-correction.
-Repeats the process as needed or confirms accuracy based on learner response.
-1. 2.
-3. 4. relative to the target instructional goal.
+Corrective feedback contributes to a learner's awareness of errors and increases self-correction and self-regulation, the quality of a learner's literacy engagement, motivation and independence for improved performance, behavior and academic achievement. misunderstanding/error relative to the target instructional goal.
+2. Communicates immediate/timely feedback clearly using student-friendly language.
+3. Provides the learner the opportunity for Overlooks learner's misunderstanding/error relative to the target instructional goal.
 Provides no feedback to learner response.
 Provides the learner no opportunity for self-correction.
+Provides no confirmation or follow-up correction of the learner's accurate or inaccurate response.

-Core Component Contribution to the Desired Outcomes Accomplished Use Ineffective Use INSTRUCTION is adapting instruction in response to the distinct assessed skills and needs of individual learners in order to increase their access and opportunities to meet specific learning goals.
-Differentiated instruction contributes to the refined understanding of specific content, concepts and skills within each learner's distinct range of understanding and independent practice that improves individual abilities to successfully engage in comprehension, fluency/decoding, letter-word reading, vocabulary and writing.
-Delivers individualized instruction using one or more of the following adaptations to meet specific learning needs of each learner or group of learners: the content (what is taught), process (how learning is structured), product (what is produced and assessed) and/or the physical learning environment.
-Monitors the ongoing understandings and progress toward meeting specific learning goals to determine further adaptations.
-Delivers generalized instruction using none of the following adaptations: content, process, product or physical environment; does not address specific needs of individual learners or groups of learners.
+Core Component Contribution to the Desired Accomplished Use Ineffective Use Outcomes INSTRUCTION is adapting instruction in response to the distinct assessed skills and needs of individual learners in order to increase their access and opportunities to meet specific learning goals.
+Differentiated instruction contributes to the refined understanding of specific content, concepts and skills within each learner's distinct range of understanding and independent practice that improves individual abilities to successfully engage in comprehension, fluency/decoding, letter-word reading, vocabulary and writing. on ad ne lea pr pr ass en 2.
+Me an elivers individualized instruction using the or more of the following daptations to meet specific learning teeds of each learner or group of arners: the content (what is taught), rocess (how learning is structured), roduct (what is produced and ssessed) and/or the physical learning invironment.
+Ionitors the ongoing understandings and progress toward meeting specific arning goals to determine further daptations.
+2. Delivers generalized instruction using none of the following adaptations: content, process, product or physical environment; does not address specific needs of individual learners or groups of learners.
 Does not monitor learner's ongoing understandings and progress toward meeting specific learning goals to determine further adaptations.